mynaparrot/plugNmeet-recorder/README.md

 # plugNmeet-recorder

-plugNmeet-recorder can be used for recording and RTMP broadcasting.
-This is a CPU-intensive program.
-It is recommended to use a separate server other than the same server you are using for plugNmeet or livekit..
-But if you are not using recording that often then you can use the same server.
-In that case, it is recommended to use the [plugnmeet-install](https://github.com/mynaparrot/plugNmeet-install) script for setup.
+The plugNmeet-recorder can be used to record sessions as well as RTMP broadcasts.
+This software consumes CPU power, so it's best to run it on a different server from the one used for plugNmeet or livekit.
+However, if you are not recording frequently, you can continue to use the same server.
+In this scenario, the [plugnmeet-install](https://github.com/mynaparrot/plugNmeet-install) script is recommended for installation.

 **Requirements**